KangaroosInAntarcitica/mixes/README.md

 * `init` - determines how the model is initialized.
 Use `kmeans` (default) for initialization by `K-Means` and factor analysis on each layer.
 Use `random` for a completely random initialization.

+The paper can be found on [Research Gate](https://www.researchgate.net/publication/365889016_Estimation_of_Gaussian_Mixture_Networks) or the [University of Waterloo website](https://uwaterloo.ca/computational-mathematics/sites/ca.computational-mathematics/files/uploads/files/dmytruk_andriy.pdf).

 ### Deep Gaussian Mixture Model